dan-lovelace/hacker-news-pro/CONTRIBUTING.md

 Ensure your changes do not break existing functionality and consider adding tests if applicable.
-Always test the upgrade path to make sure your changes are backwards-compatible.
+Always test the upgrade path to make sure your changes are backwards-compatible with the previous version(s).

 ## Submit a Pull Request

-When your changes are ready, submit a pull request (PR) from your branch to the main repository's `main` branch.
+When your changes are ready, submit a pull request (PR) from your forked repository to the main repository's `main` branch.
 Provide a clear and concise description of your changes in the PR.

 ## Review and Feedback